written by

 If you do opt to get a pair, make sure you practice without them at some point so you aren't surprised at what it feels like when you jump in a lake without them!

-3. Warm Gear
+3. Warm gear

 This one also isn't mandatory but if you want to stay a little warmer in the water, swim caps and wet suits help a great deal, especially since when you're first learning the basics you won't be moving around quite as much as you will be later.
 Wetsuits also provide extra buoyancy which is great when you're first getting started but just like goggles, you'll want to make sure you also practice without them.

-4. A Goal
+4. A goal

 It always helps to have a goal in mind before starting out with adult swimming lessons.
 Whether it's to snorkel in Hawaii, compete in your first triathlon, or simply get to safety if you were to fall into deep water, having a goal helps you stay motivated and track your progress towards it.
 Let your instructor know what your goal is so they can create a plan and work with you to achieve it.